Oracle69digitalmarketing/SuperfanVerified/deployment.md

     ```bash
     npm run deploy
     ```
-    The Serverless Framework will now package your application, create the necessary AWS resources (including the DynamoDB tables), and deploy the code.
+    The Serverless Framework will now read your `serverless.yml` file, package your application, create the necessary AWS resources (including the four DynamoDB tables), and deploy the code.

 4.  **Get the API URL:** After the deployment is complete, the Serverless Framework will output the URL of your deployed API.
 It will look something like this:
     `https://xxxxxxxxx.execute-api.us-east-1.amazonaws.com/`